DirektoratetForByggkvalitet/s6-overlay-installer/README.md

 Simple script to install the S6-overlay into a docker image.

-The script will determine the platform and install the correct binaries from the [s6-overlay repository in Github](https://github.com/just-containers/s6-overlay).
+The script will determine the platform and install the correct binaries from the [s6-overlay repository on Github](https://github.com/just-containers/s6-overlay).
 You will need to add the rc.d configuration needed yourself.

 ## Usage